-In 2022 we responded to issues affecting retailers and leading the set up of two Seasonal to review human rights abuses and their root
+In 2022 we responded to issues affecting seasonal workers by collaborating with other retailers and leading the set up of two Seasonal Worker roundtables.
+The roundtables sought to review human rights abuses and their root causes with the aim of identifying opportunities for scheme change in the future.

-Just Good Work app which shares Seasonal Worker Scheme information for workers on where to go to for help if needed.
-In 2022 over 19,000 jobseekers and workers downloaded
+Further to this, we supported the launch of the Just Good Work app which shares Seasonal Worker Scheme information for workers on their rights, risks of hidden exploitation, and where to go to for help if needed.
+In 2022 over 19,000 jobseekers and workers downloaded the app, many in their home country, while applying for a job.